wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-sharepoint-file-collaboration/includes/sharing-files-folders.md

 - You can configure a different link type to be displayed to the user by default.
 This can help minimize the chances of inappropriate sharing.
 For example, if you want to allow **Anyone** links but are concerned that they only be used for specific purposes, you can set the default link type to **Specific people** or **People in your organization** links instead of **Anyone** links.
 Users would then have to explicitly select **Anyone** links when they share a file or folder.
 ## Learn more

+When you're done with a link, use the **Back** arrow in your browser to come back to this page.

 - [File collaboration in SharePoint with Microsoft 365](/sharepoint/deploy-file-collaboration)